 What are the best personal finance books of all time?
-Read through this list, and it's like getting your GED in personal finance.
+Reading through this list of personal finance classics is like getting your GED in money.

-Sure, some of us might have a natural fascination with numbers.
+Sure, some of us might have a natural fascination with numbers (*raises hand*).
 But at some point we had to actually pick up the personal finance knowledge we use on a daily basis to get ahead.

 But what if you never had the chance to get that critical personal finance education back when it could have prevented the financial woes you're dealing with today?